 - 111. Forestry specialists and the higher level of management of the forestry sector in Bulgaria are aware that climate changes are a likely contributing factor to many of the growth and health problems in forests and that future climate changes may cause further problems.
 At the same time, there is high uncertainty, about what might be the possible consequences for the forestry sector.
-Among forestry workers at an operational level, general knowledge of the complexity of forest ecosystems and awareness of climate change issues is much lower.
 There is also a general lack of public awareness on the potential deterioration of certain ecosystem services in forests. - 112.
 Key knowledge gaps identified are (a) possible consequences of climate change on the most important tree species, forest types, and priority tree species and habitats for protection; (b) lack of adequate modeling at the country level of potential changes in forests and what actions will improve their ability to adapt; and (c) lack of adequate knowledge and modeling at the country and district levels of the potential biotic and abiotic disturbances and their effects on forests.

 - 113. Although, the Bulgarian health sector stakeholders (public, private, and civil society) are aware of climate change and the related human health problems, there is a need for further effective communication on these issues.
 Moreover, such awareness is not yet very apparent at policy level as, for example, the latest National Action Plan (MoEW 2012) on Climate Change does not cover human health. - 114.
 There is a range of gaps in research of climate change-related diseases including asthma, respiratory allergies and airway diseases, cancer, cardiovascular diseases and strokes, foodborne diseases and nutrition, heat-related morbidity and mortality, human development effects, mental health and stress-related disorders, neurological diseases and disorders, vector-borne and zoonotic diseases, waterborne diseases, and weather-related morbidity and mortality.
-Additionally, cross-cutting and transdisciplinary issues relevant to potential health impacts of climate change include identifying susceptible, vulnerable, and displaced populations;

-enhancing public health and health care infrastructure; developing capacities and skills in modeling and prediction; and improving risk communication and public health education.
+Additionally, cross-cutting and transdisciplinary issues relevant to potential health impacts of climate change include identifying susceptible, vulnerable, and displaced populations; enhancing public health and health care infrastructure; developing capacities and skills in modeling and prediction; and improving risk communication and public health education.
 Such research will lead to more effective early warning systems and greater public awareness of health risks from climate change, which should translate into more successful mitigation and adaptation strategies.